emiyl/psvimgtools-frontend/README.md

 4. If your on linux you require *libgcrypt-dev*

 # Credits
-Thanks to Tungol for bplistlib, Reading binary plists in python.
+Thanks to Tungol for bplistlib, Reading binary property lists in python.
 Thanks to Yifanlu for the original PSVIMGTOOLS command line
 Thanks to Don Rozenberg for PAGE Which i used to create GUI's
 Thanks to Codestation for QCMA